YinHK-gameDev/unity-learn/art & graphics/shaders/shader graph/README.md

 #### Internal Inspector
-An area that contains information contextual to whatever the user is currently clicking on.
-It's a window that automatically is hidden by default and only appears when something is selected that can be edited by the user.
+An area that **contains information contextual to whatever the user is currently clicking on**.
+It's a window that **automatically is hidden by default** and **only appears when something is selected that can be edited by the user**.
 Use the Internal Inspector to display and modify properties, node options, and the graph settings.

 ![](../img/Inspector.png)

 #### Graph inspector
-The Graph Inspector makes it possible for you to interact with any selectable graph elements and graph-wide settings for a Shader Graph Asset.
-You can use the Graph Inspector to edit attributes and default values.
+The Graph Inspector makes it possible for you to **interact with any selectable graph elements** and graph-wide settings for a Shader Graph Asset.
+You can use the Graph Inspector to** edit attributes and default values**.

 When you open a Shader Graph, the Graph Inspector displays the Graph Settings tab by default.
 Graph-wide settings for that specific Shader Graph appear in this tab.